 Oh yes, *spoilers galore*.

 Chiron.
 I saw the name and thought of the mythological centaur, half brother to Zeus, and because of his divine heritage, noticeably gentler, kinder and quieter than his mortal and rambunctious peers.
 Moonlight’s Chiron is aptly pronounced Shy-rone, although over the course of the film we also see him evolve under the nicknames ‘Little’ and ‘Black’.
 The question forever encircling Chiron, “Who is you?”, mocking, relentless and seemingly devastating if fully faced up to, transcends the abstract existential crises probably familiar to many.
 As a young boy immediately confronted by the grim ramifications of being black, poor and gay, Chiron soon realises that all the things he will gradually learn about himself do not matter as much as those which others instantly infer about him.
-He moves through a world of drugs, toxic masculinity and neglect; a world which neither cares for him nor affords specificity of identity or even adequate air in which to breath deeply, quietly, freely.
+He moves through a world of drugs, toxic masculinity and neglect; a world which neither cares for him nor affords specificity of identity or even adequate air in which to breathe freely.
 Any self-awareness must be weaponised for survival.
 Chiron diligently keeps his head down and his mouth shut, yet there is still something in his eyes, something in his walk, which sees him mercilessly set upon with vicious tongues and fists.

 Told in three acts, the film is a profoundly still one.
 There isn’t a abundance of dialogue.
-This doesn’t mean that it is quiet, slow or tame.
+This doesn’t mean that it is slow or tame.
 The emotions and relationships explored are intense, complicated, devastating, and the film taps all manner of exposed nerves.
 We see Chiron provide a touchstone for the conscience and love, or distinct lack thereof, of those around him, from his drug addicted mother Paula and the surrogate parents embodied by drug-dealer Juan and girlfriend Theresa to his friend and first love Kevin.
 The landscape, revealing indigo waves and luminous night skies, affirm that despite the unflinching focus on the agony of an individual, he still moves within a world of supreme beauty, navigating a mesmerising nightmare.
 Chiron rarely speaks.
 This is something frequently acknowledged by other characters.
 Yet, such intense emotion- frustration, desperation and impossible yearning- is portrayed with often unfathomable skill.
 His gazes and his movements communicate all which he does not give voice to, a complex internal struggle invisible to the world around him, sentencing him to a life unmoored in cutting loneliness.
 The actors playing Chiron at these three stages of his life were truly masterful: Alex Hibbert, Ashton Sanders and Trevante Rhodes.

 The shots.
 The soap suds slipping down a young-Chiron’s face as he hunches in the bath.
 The shuddering clench of teenage-Chiron’s fist as he experiences his one pivotal moment of sexual vulnerability.
 The almost imperceptible movements of adult-Chiron’s face as he faces his first love again after a decade: a crossing shadow reveals hesitant fear, a small, flickering twitch betrays a wistful ache.
 So many dimensions are offered and hard, regulated masculinity so easily and suddenly melts into innocent tenderness.
 The score is both delicate and electrifying.
 It is taut, demonstrating both high passion and protracted agony.
 It offers yet more meaning to Chiron’s stoic silence.